By Lindsey Tan

 *Photo from Thehoneycombers.com

-“Supporting the freedom to love,” as their motto proclaims, Pink Dot conducts a yearly concert-event that gathers allies and supporters alike in one intimate venue for celebrating the LGBTQ+ society.
+“Supporting the freedom to love,” as their motto proclaims, Pink Dot conducts a yearly demonstration that gathers allies and supporters alike in Hong Lim Park to advocate for, and celebrate the LGBTQ+ society.

 8. Food from the Heart